rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 Also, in the QA model, we are currently using symbolic queries.
 But since we are generating our own queries, we could define and generate queries with a distributed representation.
 It would be more generic and model-matching queries.
 Furthermore, for research fields, we should have tried other ranking methods like BM25, a ranking function used by search engines whose performance is better than TF-IDF.

-Finally, for research methods, because of the noise in the dataset, supervised NER could not achieve the desired performance, so we should have used unsupervised NER to avoid that problem.
+Finally, for research methods, we should have analyzed more the dataset to use more suitable techniques like unsupervised NER instead of supervised NER.

 What comes next
 ===============